-- Resistant to tearing, wrinkling, fading, and pilling
+Pros: Extra strong staple, longevity, resistant to tearing, wrinkling, fading, and pilling.

 Both Pima and Egyptian cotton share similar characteristics.
 The difference lies in their origin – Pima is primarily planted in the USA, while Egyptian cotton thrives in the warm and dry atmosphere of the Nile River Valley.

-- It starts piling up over time, creating little fabric balls on the surface.
+Cons: it starts piling up over time, creating little fabric balls on the surface, may trap heat.

 If you can splurge because you want something luxurious, silk bedding can be a great choice.
 Soothing, comfy and luxurious, silk sheets are made from woven cocoons of silkworms with long, delicate yet durable threads.
 One of many fascinating things about silk is that it remains cool in the summer and warm in the winter.